steveninouye/TravelX/Project Proposal.md

 <br> Functionality: Generate a multi-day vacation plan for any popular destination

 ### Key features
-- Splash page with google maps search for a destination, includes trip dates
+- Splash page with Google maps search for a destination, includes trip dates
-- Site autopopulates an itenerary for days with destinations from an attraction api
+- Site autopopulates an itenerary for days with destinations from an attractions API
 - Trip summary page with visual overview of destinations and trip schedule

 ### *Bonus features*